gumaerc-testorg/6.041-spring-2006/content/pages/syllabus.md

 Recitations
 -----------

 Recitations meet on Tuesdays and Thursdays, and attendance is mandatory.
 In recitation, your instructor elaborates on the theory, works through new examples with your participation, and answers your questions about them.
 The recitation assignments will be based on the recitation and tutorial schedule forms you complete and turn in immediately at the end of the first lecture.
 The recitation assignments will be available in Rec #1 by 8 a.m., so that you can attend recitations.
-The recitation assignments will be available in the [recitations]({{< baseurl >}}/pages/recitations) section, and for the entire semester.
+The recitation assignments will be available in the {{% resource_link 72e75de2-011e-beee-30c9-acf41ced8ab8 "recitations" %}} section, and for the entire semester.
 Requests for a change of recitation must include a revised and complete listing of your schedule, with MIT course numbers accompanying any conflicts.
 Submit your revised schedule by email to the Head TA.

 Tutorials
 ---------

 Tutorials for 6.041 and 6.431 meet on Thursday afternoons and Fridays, and will be assigned in response to the recitation and tutorial schedule form, within a few days.
 In tutorial, you discuss and solve new examples with a little help from your classmates and your instructor.
 Tutorials are active sessions to help you develop confidence in thinking about probabilistic situations in real time.
 Tutorials are not mandatory, but are highly recommended.
 Past students have found them to be very helpful.
 The TA who leads the tutorial you are assigned to, will be your first point of contact for questions on the problem sets.
-Tutorial assignments will be available in the [assignments]({{< baseurl >}}/pages/assignments) section.
+Tutorial assignments will be available in the {{% resource_link 9325de54-2d65-bf39-fdfd-628b4570d9ff "assignments" %}} section.
 Requests for a change of tutorial must include a revised listing of your schedule, and should be submitted promptly by email to the Head TA.

 ### Administrative Matters

 Recitation and tutorial assignments will be handled by the Head TA.
 Scheduling of makeup exams are also handled by the Head TA.
-Copies of material distributed in lecture and tutorials can be found in the [lecture notes]({{< baseurl >}}/pages/lecture-notes) and [recitations]({{< baseurl >}}/pages/recitations) sections, respectively.
+Copies of material distributed in lecture and tutorials can be found in the {{% resource_link 5115a4d4-14f7-2093-5613-ea130dd27f49 "lecture notes" %}} and {{% resource_link 72e75de2-011e-beee-30c9-acf41ced8ab8 "recitations" %}} sections, respectively.
 Other administrative matters, such as reasons for missing recitations and tutorials can be handled by discussion with your recitation instructor and assigned TA.
 Graded homework problems will be returned to you in your assigned tutorial.

 Text
 ----